micahflee/hacks-leaks-and-revelations/chapter-10/homework-10-2.md

-# Homework 10-2: Finish Building the Structure for JRIC
+# Homework 10-2: Make SARs Readable

-Earlier in this chapter you started defining the JRIC structure in BlueLeaks Explorer.
-For this homework assignment, go ahead and finish defining the structure for the rest of the tables in JRIC.
+There are multiple ways to write this script, but you can find the version described in the book (except with comments) in [homework-10-2.py](./homework-10-2.py).